 Arnold Schoenberg (1874-1951) is often accused of having chased away the audience with his zest for innovation.
-His twelve-tone system broke away the foundation underneath the tonal system, which had provided a safe haven for centuries.
+His twelve-tone technique broke away the foundation underneath the tonal system, which had provided a safe haven for centuries.
 Deprived of his footing the listener supposedly turned his back on contemporary music.
 Nonsense, because not only did Schoenberg write several fantastic works, but he continues to inspire composers to date.

 On Thursday 18th May, Asko|Schoenberg honours him with a concert around his Chamber Symphony No. 1.
 Schoenberg composed this ground-breaking piece in 1906, and it’s a key work of modern music.
 In it, he summed up the possibilities of classical tonality before leaving it behind forever.
 Moreover the line-up of ten winds and five strings – a pocket-sized symphony orchestra – laid the foundation for a thriving ensemble-culture.
 With its length of 20 minutes it has the form of a mini symphony.